 Conclusion

 Creatine is a nutritional supplement that boosts energy and muscle growth.
-Research has also established that creatine can treat several paediatric diseases such as traumatic brain injury.
+Research has also established that creatine can treat several pediatric diseases, such as traumatic brain injury.
 Athletes, weightlifters, and teens have greatly benefited from this additive, especially during workouts.

 However, is creatine safe for teens?
 Teens as young as the ninth graders use creatine for their daily exercises and field activities.
 In case of any injury, the same supplement acts as a recovery method.